ivzemberi/master-thesis/README.md

 # Master Thesis - Supplementary Materials

-This repository contains supplementary materials for Design and Evaluation of Digital Instructions with Corrective Feedback for Exoskeleton Donning.
+This repository contains supplementary materials for the master thesis: **Design and Evaluation of Digital Instructions with Corrective Feedback for Exoskeleton Donning.**

 ## Repository Contents